 At its best, gamification temporarily motivates users to complete small tasks.
 That’s it.
 And that’s only if it’s done right!
 Your efforts will be recognized for a short time, if at all, and will be forgotten soon after.

-But gamification can still be useful… if combined with game-based learning.
-Put these two together and you’ve got yourself a winning team, with gamification increasing engagement, and game-based learning picking up gamification’s slack to improve learning outcomes.
+But gamification can still be useful… if combined with game-based training.
+Put these two together and you’ve got yourself a winning team, with gamification increasing engagement, and game-based training picking up gamification’s slack to improve learning outcomes.

 The Bottom Line

 It really comes down to what players will learn and retain from how your content is absorbed.

 There’s no denying that people will be lured in by their need to engage with your sparkly, new-looking, gamified stuff… for now.
 But if you want them to be engaged “forever,” merge your gamified content with game-based training to get the most out of both worlds.
 For while gamification is all about looking the part, game-based training is the part.